cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2_README.md

   > - [ ] Installation instructions work as expected and correctly setup needed tooling/environments.

 # Project Realization  - Sheryl
-## This submission is a seperate .md doc call M2ProjectRealization.md (Forthcoming)
+## This submission is a seperate .md doc called M2ProjectRealization.md (Forthcoming)
 > #### Ruberic
 >  - [ ] It is clear that the team has made non-trivial effort and progress towards project realization.
 >  - [ ] Code artifacts and tasks are documented well.
 Documentation is clear and illustrative.